joncloud/rlx-net/README.md

 [![NuGet](https://img.shields.io/nuget/v/Rlx.svg)](https://www.nuget.org/packages/Rlx/)

 ## Description
 Rlx.NET provides core helper functions for abstracting null-references and errors.
+Rlx itself is short for `Rust Language Extensions`.

+It was heavily inspired by the [Rust] programming language [Option] and [Result] types.

 ## Licensing
 Released under the MIT License.
 See the [LICENSE][] file for further details.